 Any change in academic enrollment or schedule (drop or add) must be initiated in the Access Office of Student Services.
 To add or withdraw from a course, the student obtains a form from his or her academic advisor.
 A student should consult the Access Office of Student Services before deciding on a change.
 Students receiving financial aid must check with the Financial Aid Office regarding possible consequences before adding or dropping a course.
 Students may only add or substitute a course to a semester during the first five weeks of a semester.
 Students may only add or substitute a course prior to the start date of an individual course.
-A student may drop a course at any time during a semester as long as the withdrawal is made prior to the second week of an individual course start date.
+A student may withdraw from a course at any time during a semester as long as the withdrawal is made prior to the second week of an individual course start date.

 A student's academic transcript records the courses in which the student is enrolled at the conclusion of the drop period.
 Courses dropped during the drop period do not appear on the transcript for that semester.
 A refund of tuition is possible during this period.
-Note for financial aid purposes: The student's enrollment at the end of the drop period is counted as that semester's "attempted hours" in financial aid considerations, especially the HOPE Scholarship, even if a course is later dropped with a "W" or "WP."
+Note for financial aid purposes: The student's enrollment at the end of the drop period is counted as that semester's "attempted hours" in financial aid considerations, especially the HOPE Scholarship, even if a course is later dropped with a "W", "WF" or "WP."

 The day prior to the second class meeting is the last day to drop classes without financial or academic penalty.
 Withdrawal on or after the day of the second class will result in a withdrawal failing (WF) or withdrawal passing (WP), as appropriate.
-No refund will be given and all classes will appear on the ACC transcript and considered in the calculation of a student's grade point average (GPA).
+No refund will be given and all classes will appear on the Point University transcript and considered in the calculation of a student's grade point average (GPA).
 If the student is eligible for the Georgia HOPE Scholarship, the course(s) will count as attempted hours.
-Drop forms are available in the Access Student Services office.
+Change of Registration forms are available in the Access Student Services office.
 If a student needs to withdraw from the entire program before the second class meeting, the student must fill out a program withdrawal form available in the Access Office of Student Services office and billing charges will be adjusted.
-If a student must complete a program withdrawal form available in the Access Office of Student Services office and billing charges will be adjusted.

-INVOLUNTARY WITHDRAWAL: A student may be involuntarily withdrawn from a course for reasons including, but not limited to the violation of College policies governing academics - such as the "Class Attendance, Absences, and Lateness" policy or academic dishonesty - or the violation of regulations or policies stated in a course syllabus.
+INVOLUNTARY WITHDRAWAL: A student may be involuntarily withdrawn from a course for reasons including, but not limited to the violation of University policies governing academics - such as the "Class Attendance, Absences, and Lateness" policy or academic dishonesty - or the violation of regulations or policies stated in a course syllabus.
 The student will be notified of the involuntary withdrawal by the Registrar's office.
 If the student is withdrawn after the drop-add period, the professor designates a grade of "WP" or "WF," as appropriate, with a "WF" treated as an "F" for GPA calculation.
 Unlike a voluntary withdrawal by the student, an involuntary withdrawal may occur at any time during the semester.

-A student that is not enrolled in a class for more than 10 weeks will be automatically withdrawn from school.
+A student that is not enrolled in a class for more than 10 weeks will be automatically withdrawn from school if they have not made a previous request for a leave of absence (see Leave of Absence Policy following this section).